 The evidence shared by Primary Languages Network teachers shows examples of the four core skills and language learning skills.The examples have been captured in the classroom on the day that the learning took place from KS1 to UKS2.
 We hope that these examples help primary schools have confidence in their own primary languages teaching and learning plus we hope that the evidence in the “making progress” blogposts (Making Progress 1) so far support secondary colleagues in their developing understanding of the language learning in primary schools.

-The evidence has been gathered from a sample of our 300 plus Primary Languages Network schools in French,Spanish and German from KS1 to UKS2 since early October 2018. .
+The evidence in this post has been gathered from a sample of our 330 plus Primary Languages Network schools in French,Spanish and German (KS1 to UKS2) between October 2018 and end of November 2018 .

 Our listening and responding activities this half term have challenged the learners to use their developing listening skills not only to listen and join in but also to apply familiar language knowledge to new learning experiences.Here’s a perfect example of this!.

 You can find out more here about our PLN Super Days with Yoga.

 Learning languages,enjoying stories and becoming confident listeners is an integral part of the progress we help children to make throughout the year in primary language learning.Starting early in KS1 enables the children to build their confidence in listening to both familiar and unfamiliar language.

 The teacher in the photo above is a native speaker of the language.You can find out more about the role our associate teachers play in 49 of our network schools here: Primary languages classroom teacher service

 Throughout our language lessons across the academic year we revisit and practise sounds and spellings of the target languages.

 We are now beginning to focus upon reasoning and mastery of sound spelling right from the start of learning a language in Year 3.